Message

 Nurture Medical Professionals with a Rich Sense of Humanity Based on the Founding Spirit of "Dreams and Great Compassion”

-Osaka Kawasaki Rehabilitation University (OKRU) was founded in 2006 with the founding spirit of "Dreams and Great Compassion " as its guiding philosophy.
-Our goal is to nurture medical professionals who have dreams and aspirations, and who are capable of accepting and grieving for pain, sorrow, and suffering of others, and who are equipped with human qualities.
+Our goal is to nurture medical professionals who have dreams and aspirations, and who are capable of understanding and showing compassion for pain, sorrow, and suffering of others, and who are equipped with rich human qualities.

-In rapidly aging society, active rehabilitation in terms of bot h treatment and care is becoming increasingly important, and the demand for physical therapists, occupational therapists, and speech-language therapists is increasing, so we believe it is n ecessary to train high quality medical professionals in this field.
-In turn, we hope to contribute our knowledge, skills, and research to the improvement of health, medical care, and welfare, and to give b ack to society so that we can heal the sick, the disabled, and those who support them.
+We therefore believe it is necessary to train high quality medical professionals in this field.
+In turn, we hope to contribute our knowledge, skills, and research to the improvement of health, medical care, and welfare, and to give back to society so that we can heal sick and physically impaired individuals and support those who support them.

 Message from the University President